Logicalshift/flo_draw/README.md

 There are some other implementations of the `flo_canvas` protocol that are not yet packaged up conveniently: in particular, `canvas.js` allows rendering to an HTML canvas, and FlowBetween contains implementations for Quartz and Cairo.

+# Why use these crates?

+The main reason to use `flo_draw` or the offscreen renderer in `flo_render_canvas` is that they provide a very straightforward API: the setup needed to start drawing graphics to a window or a byte buffer is almost nonexistent.
+In spite of this they are also very flexible, capable of being used to create fully interactive applications which can run on any system supported by glutin and OpenGL 3.3.

+The rendering system is very flexible and easily ported to a different target, so if you outgrow the glutin-based windowing system and want to integrate your algorithms into another application, the architecture supplied by `flo_canvas` and `flo_render` makes it easy to intercept the underlying rendering operations and integrate them into any other system.
+Additional renderers are already available in
+FlowBetween to render `flo_canvas` instructions to HTML canvases, OS X Quartz render contexts and to Cairo. `flo_render` has native support for both OpenGL 3.3 and Metal.

+The 2D graphics model used here has a few interesting features that are not present in many other rendering libraries.
+In particular, there is a layer system which is very useful for simplifying the design of interactive graphics applications by reducing the amount of work involved in a redraw, and it's possible to both draw and erase shapes.
+With the hardware renderers in `flo_render`, the number of layers is effectively unlimited.

 # Getting started

 The `flo_draw` library is the best place to start, it provides a very easy way to render things on-screen: